Xenoblade Chronicles: Definitive Edition planning started at the end of 2017, was in the works alongside Torna and new project

 When did the plans come about for Xenoblade Chronicles: Definitive Edition?

 Takahashi: “Planning began sometime at the end of 2017; I recall it being pretty much right after the release of Xenoblade Chronicles 2.
 That’s when Xenoblade Chronicles 2: Torna ~ The Golden Country was in development, so we worked on both at the same time.
 We put together the proposal for Xenoblade Chronicles: Definitive Edition along with the new game that our 1st Production Team is currently working on and presented them sometime in May of 2018.
 We formally began work in August after post-production on Torna wrapped up.
-That means that, for a brief period of time, we were actually working on three different projects simultaneously and had to organize our 1st Production members between the three titles.
+That means, for a brief period of time, we were actually working on three different projects simultaneously and had to organize our 1st Production members between the three titles.